Workers' deaths, FIFA scandal overshadow Scotland-Qatar match

-EDINBURGH, June 2 The Qatar national soccer team's match against Scotland this Friday has raised hackles amongst Scottish politicians, unions and fans, adding to the controversy over the desert nation's hosting of the 2022 World Cup.
+EDINBURGH The Qatar national football team's match against Scotland this Friday has raised hackles amongst Scottish politicians, unions and fans, adding to the controversy over the desert nation's hosting of the 2022 World Cup.

 The Scottish Football Association - the world's second oldest - says the match will go ahead and that human rights issues should remain separate from sport.
 Qatar denies wrongdoing in connection with its successful World Cup bid.